 11. African violet

 Peeking through in its thick, fuzzy leaves are delightful blossoms.
-Ranging from single-colored blossoms like pink, white, purple to multicolored blossoms: white tinged with pink at the edge, African violets can be a joyful highlight for your house.
+Ranging from single-colored blossoms like pink, white, and purple to multicolored blossoms: white tinged with pink at the edge, African violets can be a joyful highlight for your house.

 12. Cape Primrose